Bherumal Meharchand Advani: Biography

-He started his career as a Distillery Inspector in the Salt Department at Kotri, Sindh.
-He served in this Department for 28 years.
-In 1925 he was appointed as a lecturer of Sindhi in D.J.
-Sindh College, Karachi.
-Later on, he served as Chairman of Sindhi Department in the same college.
-He moved to India in 1949 and lived in Pune where he died on 7 July 1950.
+He began his career as a Distillery Inspector in the Salt Department located in Kotri, Sindh.
+He dedicated 28 years of his life to this department.
+In 1925, he was appointed as a Sindhi lecturer at D.J.
+Sindh College in Karachi.
+Subsequently, he held the position of Chairman of the Sindhi Department at the same college.
+In 1949, he relocated to India and resided in Pune until his passing on July 7, 1950.

-Renowned Indian writer Hiro Thakur has written a book on his biography and contributions.
+Renowned Indian writer Hiro Thakur has authored a book detailing his life, achievements, and contributions.

 Contributions

 He has authored more than 40 books.
 Some of his most popular books are listed below.
 A complete list can be found elsewhere.

 Dramas/stories

 Some of his drama and stories include: